 1. SHOULD SPATIAL EXPERIENCES START AND END WITH A LOGO?

 As expected from the title, our discussion called into question the traditional role of logos and branding when it comes to physical spaces.
 Can buildings and places become iconic without these traditional markers of a brand?

 According to Hume’s Marie de Poncins, yes.
 People will subconsciously associate spaces to senses and how they make you feel in a given moment.
 When you think about the world’s most recognisable landmarks or an iconic Frank Gehry building there is no need for heavy branding.
 Instead they reflect a shared history, culture and spirit – that transcends time and can be enjoyed by future generations.
 As such the architectural space and how it makes you feel is the marker of the brand, not the logo.

 “You link memories to spaces and to your different senses.
 If the brand tries to create an authentic emotion and the place reflects that emotion, you don’t need a logo.”
 Marie de Poncins, Hume

-According to Curzon and Peninsula, some traditional markers are required.
+According to Curzon and The Peninsula Hotels, some traditional markers are required.
 The colours, music, furniture, art, smells and even the items sold should reflect your core brand.
-It’s these ‘softer’ brand attributes that differentiate from the competition and communicate to people that they are at a Curzon Cinema or Peninsula Hotel.
+It’s these ‘softer’ brand attributes that differentiate from the competition and communicate to people that they are at a Curzon Cinema or a Peninsula hotel.